Flight From the Absolute

 of anthropology and sociology of religion, advances that typically

-have been rarely applied to the West in a consistent fashion.
+social scientists have not applied to the West in a consistent

 The basic premise of Flight From the Absolute volume 1